ialnezami/tobibe/README.md

 ## Google Calendar Integration

 The app automatically sends calendar invitations via email when bookings are created.
-Both the barber and customer receive:
+Both the doctor and customer receive:

 1. **Email notification** with booking details
 2. **Calendar invitation (.ics file)** attached to the email